product-os/jellyfish/README.md

 $ npm i
 ```

+>If you're on MacOS 13 and you get an error like `Error: ERROR: Playwright does not support webkit on mac10.13`, run `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=true npm i` .
+[Source](https://github.com/microsoft/playwright/issues/1941#issuecomment-1008338376)

 Revealing secrets
 -----------------------
 We use [`git secret`](https://git-secret.io/) to safely share secrets used during testing and development.